TheLastCylon/kisscpp/doc/md/motivation.md

 > languages, using diverse paradigms.
 They are the ones that will convince a
 > business of the need for a multitude of tools and skills to manage it's own
 > software.
 They will prescribe PHP for the web requirements, Java for
-> business components, C++ for the componets that feel the need for speed, C
+> business components, C++ for the components that feel the need for speed, C
 > for those that feel the need for warp speed, assembler for trans-warp speeds
-> and machine code for instantanious teleportation.
+> and machine code for instantaneous teleportation.

 There is a particular kind of the "Think they know" developer, that I aim to address, using the KISSCPP library.
 They are the ones who argue, that getting